CLI Reference

 --description[=default_metadata]: Description of the object

---secure-access-bastion-issuer: Path to the SSH Certificate Issuer for your Akeyless Bastion
+--secure-access-certificate-issuer: Path to the SSH Certificate Issuer for Akeyless Secure Access

---secure-access-bastion-api: Bastion's SSH control API endpoint. e.g. my.bastion:9900 (relevant only for ssh cert issuer)
+--secure-access-api: Secure Access SSH control API endpoint, for example https://my.sra-server:9900 (relevant only for SSH cert issuer)

---secure-access-ssh-creds-user: SSH username to connect to target server, must be in 'Allowed Users' list (relevant only for ssh cert issuer)
+--secure-access-ssh-creds-user: SSH username used to connect to target server, and must be in the allowed users list (relevant only for SSH cert issuer)

---secure-access-host: Target servers for connections, For multiple values repeat this flag
+--secure-access-host: Target servers for connections.
+To specify multiple hosts, repeat this flag

 --secure-access-url: Destination URL to inject secrets